A difficult mother daughter relationship?

 As a teenager, the relationship was rocky and it hasn't really improved since.

-of mother daughter rivalry can be found in a non-resolved Oedipus complex: "to seduce her father, the young girl must simultaneously take her mother as an example and reject her, as she sees her as an obstacle."
+The origins of mother daughter rivalry can be found in a non-resolved Oedipus complex: "to seduce her father, the young girl must simultaneously take her mother as an example and reject her, as she sees her as an obstacle."
 If taken hypothetically, this theory goes someway to explaining the tensions.

 The result?
 Your relationship is full of misunderstandings, criticisms and hang-ups.
 You need to resolve the harmful, underlying conflict.